How Is Heroin Made Step-By-Step?

 Quick facts on the dangers of heroin:

-- Additives in heroin can also be dangerous, particularly when injected.
-This can clog blood vessels leading to the lungs, kidneys, lungs, and brain, which may lead to permanent damage.
+• Additives in heroin can also be dangerous, particularly when injected.
+This can clog blood vessels leading to the lungs, kidneys, and brain, potentially causing permanent damage.

 Heroin is an addictive drug.
-People who use heroin may have difficulty keeping a job, housing, and may live with co-occurring mental illness or chronic pain.
+People who use heroin may have difficulty keeping a job or housing, and may live with co-occurring mental illness or chronic pain.

 Getting Help For Heroin Abuse And Addiction